Stages of business growth: identify yours, plan ahead

 What are the stages of business growth?

-While there are different models with three, five or even seven stages, they all follow a similar path.
+Different models use three, five or even seven stages, but they all follow a similar path.
 This guide uses a practical framework to help you identify your current stage and what comes next.

 How to identify your current growth stage

-• Is your main challenge keeping up with growing sales and customer demand?
-You are likely in the early growth stage.
+- Keeping up with demand: Is your main challenge managing growing sales and customer requests?
+You're likely in the early growth stage.

-• Are you looking to enter new markets or add new products to keep growing?
-You are in the expansion stage.
+- Expanding your reach: Are you looking to enter new markets or add new products?
+You're in the expansion stage.

 Launch and learn: the startup stage